zmauchi/Zheng-s-Segregation-Model-Update-Scheme/README.md

 By default, the proportion of similar neighbors and the maximum income gap the agents need to be happy is set to 3/8.
 That means the agents would be perfectly happy with a majority of their neighbors being of a different color and the neighbors are less wealthy than them(e.g. a Blue agent would be happy with five Green neighbors and three Blue ones and their average wealth is not considerably lower).
 Despite this, the model consistently leads to a high degree of segregation, with most agents ending up with no neighbors of a different color and poor agents are isolated.

-This model also offers three different update scheme to choose.
+This model also offers three different update schemes to choose.

 ## Installation